 One of the goals of an RFP may be to create consensus among departments with different preconceived notions of what the best CRM solution is.
 However, RFP responses may actually do little to resolve a lack of consensus.

 8. RFPs Can Delay the Buying Process

-If the RFP is removed as a step in the buying process, the process will likely move along faster.
+If the RFP is removed as a step in the buying process, the overall process will move along faster.
 While defining detailed CRM requirements will likely take longer than formulating an RFP, the former will have the ironic effect of “slowing down the process in order to speed it up.”